 - For many, the economy is recovering too slowly.

 - Our economic recovery is too slow for many people.

 - The recovery?
 For many people, it’s too slow.

 If you just scratched your head, you’re right: There is no functional difference between these sentences.
 Each is equally “effective.”
-Maybe I’ll persuade you that the recovery is too slow, and maybe I won’t; but it won’t be because of the phrase I used.
+Maybe you’re persuaded that the recovery is too slow, and maybe you’re not; but it won’t be because of the phrase I used.

 Public Speaking Is About Meaning, Not Word Choice

 - I’m happy to be here with you today.

 - I’m thrilled to be here with you today.

 - I’m delighted to be here with you today.